axllent/dnsmonitor/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/axllent/dnsmonitor)](https://goreportcard.com/report/github.com/axllent/dnsmonitor)

-DNSMonitor is a small commandline utility which queries a DNS server for a specific hostname(s) records on a regular interval, optionally alerting you (Pushbullet and/or Gotify) on any DNS change.
+DNSMonitor is a small commandline utility which queries a DNS server for a specific hostname(s) records on a regular interval, optionally alerting you ([Gotify](https://gotify.net/)) on any DNS change.

 ## Features